fergbrain/countdown-timer/readme.txt

 Events can be inserted into the sidebar, either manually or as a widget, or within posts and pages.

-Version 1.9 includes all the great features of past versions plus:
+Version 2.0 includes all the great features of past versions plus:

-* One-off countdown timers (i.e. standalone timers for posts, etc)
-* Ability to customize timer style
-* Added "week" as a unit of time
+* Javascript enabled timers automatically update the countdown in real time
-* Even more bug fixes
+* A handful of bug fixes

 Note to those upgrading from version 1.7.2 or earlier: Recurring events have been removed!

 == Installation ==

-Delete any previous version of Countdown Timer and/or Countdown Timer Widget.
+Delete any previous version of Countdown Timer and associated files.

-Download and install afdn_countdownTimer.php into your plugins directory.
+Download and install the timer into your plugins directory.

-Activate.

-Here's the code you need in insert into your sidebar.php file:
+Activate the timer and add the widget or add the following code into your sidebar.php file:

 `<li id='countdown'><h2>Countdown:</h2>
 <ul>